marlls1989/pulsar/README.md

 This repository is organised in four folders, as follows:
 - /bin : contains the precompiled drexpansion and hbcnConstrainer binaries and the scripts used to invoke genus.
-- /examples : contains a tutorial demonstrating the use of Pulsar to synthesise a fully functional multiply-accumulate unit.
+- /examples : contains a tutorial demonstrating the use of Pulsar to synthesise a fully functional multiply-accumulate (MAC) unit.
 It employs the ASCEnD-FreePDK45 SDDS-NCL cell library available at https://github.com/marlls1989/ascend-freepdk45.
+The MAC example is the basis for a Pulsar tutorial to be released soon in this project.
 - /haskell : references to the repository containing the Haskell source code for the hbcnConstrainer and drexpansion tools.
 - /scripts : contains the genus TCL scripts.
 - /tech : contains the target technology-dependent files and the virtual-netlist library of components.